manhhailua/google-maps-image-marker/README.md

 # google-maps-image-marker

-Image markers for Google Maps
+##For what?
+Image markers for Google Maps.

+This site a small [demo](http://p1.workaio.com:3201/frontend/demo/current-location.html).